AllGray/AllGray.github.io/source/index.html.md

 Apply the previous pro tip and bend the leads of the crystal at the back of the board.

-## Solder the two 22pF ceramic capacitors
+## 22pF Ceramic Capacitors

 Solder the two 22pF ceramic capacitors (little red-ish thingies with the number 22 written on them).
 Along with the crystal, these are essential for the oscillating circuit of the game console.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/57.jpg)

-## Slide toggle switches
+## Toggle Switches

 Slide toggle switches for turning the console ON and OFF and muting the sound.
 They’re soldered at the bottom side of the PCB and labeled as SWITCH1 & SWITCH2.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/58.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/59.jpg)

 The left switch is muting the sound adn the right one will turn the console’s power ON & OFF.

-## Locate the three electrolytic capacitors
+## Electrolytic capacitors

 Locate the three electrolytic capacitors (tiny black barrels with two leads).
 These are marked on the PCB as C4, C5 and C7.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/60.jpg)

-<aside class="warning">these capacitors are polarized, make sure to insert them properly.
+<aside class="warning">These capacitors are polarized, make sure to insert them properly.
 Polarity of the capacitors are indicated with the big white minus (-) sign on the capacitors (the big white stripe)</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/61.jpg)

-## MCP1702-3302 3.3V voltage regulator Important:
+## MCP1702-3302 3.3V voltage regulator

-MCP1702-3302 3.3V voltage regulator Important: this regulator is very similar to the 2n2222 transistor so be sure to read the text on the component carefully and make sure that it says something like “1702-3302”.
+MCP1702-3302 3.3V voltage regulator.
+Important: this regulator is very similar to the 2n2222 transistor so be sure to read the text on the component carefully and make sure that it says something like “1702-3302”.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/62.jpg)

 Solder the thing on the board where “IC2 3.3V” is marked.
 Be careful to turn it on the right side!

-## Nokia 5110 LCD screen
+## LCD screen

-<aside class="notice">older versions of the MAKERbuino kit had a screen that was soldered directly on the PCB.
+<aside class="notice">Older versions of the MAKERbuino kit had a screen that was soldered directly on the PCB.
 Now the screen can be easily detached and changed because of the female connector that is soldered first</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/63.jpg)

 You will have to solder the tiny female connector first and then plug the Nokia screen into the connector.

-<aside class="notice">**Pro tip:** first solder one lead of the bottom connector then check if the screen is aligned properly and corect the allignment if needed.
+<aside class="notice">PRO TIP: first solder one lead of the bottom connector then check if the screen is aligned properly and corect the allignment if needed.
 When the connector fits nicely on the board, solder the rest of it’s leads</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/64.jpg)

 Attach your screen to the socket you've soldered to the PCB.

-<aside class="warning">fasten the screen with tiny M2 nuts and bolts.
+<aside class="warning">Fasten the screen with tiny M2 nuts and bolts.
 After you've fastened your screen, it will be slightly tilted when compared to the rest of the device.
 This is completely normal and is nothing to be worried about</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/65.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/66.jpg)

-## Li-Po battery and the corresponding connector
+## Battery and Connector

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/67.jpg)

 Firstly, we’ll solder the battery’s connector to the pads on the top left back side of the board (labeled “BATTERY”)

-<aside class="notice">**Pro tip:** first apply some solder to the pads and then solder the connector to the pads</aside>
+<aside class="notice">PRO TIP: First apply some solder to the pads and then solder the connector to the pads</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/68.jpg)

-<aside class="warning">in electronics, certain wire colors are used for labeling the polarity.
+<aside class="warning">In electronics, certain wire colors are used for labeling the polarity.
 Color RED is always the positive pole (+) of the power supply and the color BLACK is always representing the negative pole (-) of the power supply</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/69.jpg)

+## ATmega328 microcontroller
-## Insert the ATmega328 microcontroller in the already soldered socket

-Find the little black precious microcomputer.
+Insert the ATmega328 microcontroller in the already soldered socket Find the little black precious microcomputer.
 Here comes the tricky part:

 <aside class="warning">Most common mistake that people do with the microcontroller is that they either insert it in the socket wrongly or break the microcontroller’s tiny pins in the process of inserting it.
 Don’t worry, it just need a tiny bit of caution and concentration (don’t hurry with this one):</aside>